 For the TOST application the outer loop of SWO consists of first initializing the observation record priorities to the priority of the parent science campaigns.
-Then SWO_outer repeatedly calls SWO_inner to produce a set of selected observation records A. As long as a progress metric is satisfied, we increment the priority of all observation records that did not make it into the current schedule A, and re-run.
-This proceeds a number of iterations and the best schedule (scored by initial priorities) is returned.
-SWO outer loop Initialize priorities of all observation records to the priorities of their parent science campaigns ''' While progress made SWO\inner \rightarrow A For each 0 in O - A increment the priority of 0 ''' repeat SWO_inner O = all candidate observation records B = {} For each o in O in decreasing priority order If C(B+o+Propagate(o)) = True B := B + o + Propagate (o) 5 Algorithm Performance - Theoretical and Practical for THEMIS The theoretical algorithmic performance of CLASP-TOST is as follows [Knight 2005a, Knight & Smith 2005b]: Swath generation to compute grid points for the instrument swath:
+Then SWO_outer repeatedly calls SWO_inner to produce a set of selected observation records A. For a user-specified number of iterations I, we increment the priority of all observation records that did not make it into the current schedule A, and re-run.
+The best schedule (scored by initial priorities) is returned.

+SWO outer loop

+Initialize priorities of all observation records to the priorities of their parent science campaigns

+For I iterations

+SWO_inner → A

+For each o in O - A increment the priority of o repeat

+SWO_inner

+O = all candidate observation records

+B = {}

+For each o in O in decreasing priority order

+If C(B+o+Propagate(o)) = True

+B := B + o + Propagate (o)

+Algorithm Performance - Theoretical and Practical

+The theoretical algorithmic performance of CLASP-TOST is as follows [Knight 2005a, Knight & Smith 2005b]:

+Swath generation to compute grid points for the instrument swath:

+O(gP)+P'

-O(gP)+P' where g is the number of grid points in the bounding box containing the polygon and P is the number of grid points defining the polygon and P' is the number of grid points not in the bounding box containing the polygon Campaign creation:
+where g is the number of grid points in the bounding box containing the polygon, P is the number of grid points defining the polygon, and P' is the number of grid points not in the bounding box containing the polygon.

+Campaign creation:

+O((GlogG)T)

-O((GlogG)T) where G is the number of grid points in the universal area (in our case the Mars grid) and GlogG represents the cost of performing the operation to merge to leaves grid points based on an "and" or "or" and T is the number of internal nodes in the tree, and represents the number of times we have to perform the merge operation.
-Each run of the SWO_inner algorithm requires O(I) observation insertions and calls to C.
+where G is the number of grid points in the universal area (in our case the Mars grid), and GlogG represents the cost of performing the operation to merge grid points in leaves using the AND/OR/NOT operators.
+T is the number of internal nodes in the tree, and represents the number of times we have to perform the merge operation.